ibm-cloud-docs/watson-knowledge-studio/typesystem.md

 ## Type system creation guidelines
 {: #wks_typesys_guidelines}

-The purpose of any type system in {{site.data.keyword.watson}} {{site.data.keyword.knowledgestudioshort}} is to define how spans of text can be annotated.
+The purpose of any type system in {{site.data.keyword.knowledgestudioshort}} is to define how spans of text can be annotated.
 If you choose to create a type system from scratch, follow these guidelines.

 Focus on creating an inventory of entity types and relation types that cover the information that is needed by the application in which the type system will be used.
 Do not cover things that are not needed.
 Do not split types or make distinctions that are not needed by the application.
 For example, if the source document contains the sentence *Murder on the Orient Express made headlines*, then how you define entity types to capture the key information in the sentence differs depending on the type of application that will use the model that you build with the type system.